RSGInc/bts_populationsim/README.md

 ## Setup environment

 I created a environment setup batch script to create a conda environment.
+This will essentiall run the following steps:

 You can use whatever preferred Python environment management system, but I will demonstrate using Mamba, a faster conda alternative.

 1. After cloning this repository, clone the `populationsim` and `activitysim` source code into the `./src` folder.
 The `./src` folder is ignored by git, so you can put anything you want in there.
 I like to keep all my source code in one place:
 <br>